michaeljamessmith/michaeljamessmith.github.io/_pages/about.md

   - /about.html
 ---

 PhD student and Research Assistant at Griffith University.
-Expertise in international organisation hierarchy and performance -- specifically at the IAEA and multilateral development banks.
+Expertise in international organisation hierarchy and performance specialising in multilateral development banks and the IAEA.